 Working abroad sounds like an adventure to many people.
 The work in Hungary requires more than just the obvious Hungary CV with Hungary cover letter writing and translation.
 You need to pass the Hungary job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Hungary.

-Do not misjudge the impact an employment in Hungary can have on the result of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not misjudge the impact employment in Hungary can have on the result of your adventure!
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Most visits to Hungary are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against Western interests and civilian targets, including places frequented by foreigners like restaurants, hotels, clubs and shopping areas.
 In recent years, the Hungarian authorities have carried out a number of investigations and operations against terrorist networks.